 How to Remove Red Hair Dye

 If you've dyed your hair red and don't like the color, you don't have to put up with it.
 Contrary to popular belief that red is the most difficult color to remove, it can actually be a relatively easy and quick process.
-You can remove red hair dye and return to a less fiery color with less hassle than you've been led to believe.

-Choosing a new color
+Choosing a New Color

 - Lighter hair color